alireza-dantism/NGS-pipeline/README.md

 # NGS pipeline
 Just a number of steps to analyze data

-# Part 1 - Commands - Linux
+# Step 1 - Commands - Linux

 ## 1-1) Preparing Data